rickchong/diamond-analysis/diamond_analysis.md

 ![](diamond_analysis_files/figure-html/unnamed-chunk-12-1.png)<!-- -->

 \newpage
-In order to do that, I decided to create a box plot and limit the data to cut = "Super Ideal" and "Ideal".
-Then I look into 4 different scenario at carat = 0.5, 1.0, 1.5, 2.0.
-In this case, we see at for carat between 0.5 to 1.5, BrilliantEarth.com has higher average price than BlueNile.com while BlueNile.com has higher standard deviation.
-At carat = 2.0, BrilliantEarth.com has lower average price than BlueNile.com.
+In order to do that, I create a box plot and limit the data to cut = "Super Ideal" and "Ideal".
+Then I look into 4 different scenarios at carat = 0.5, 1.0, 1.5, 2.0.
+In this case, we see at carats between 0.5 to 1.5, brilliantearth.com has higher average price than bluenile.com while bluenile.com has higher standard deviation.
+At carat = 2.0, brilliantearth.com has lower average price than bluenile.com.

 ```r